Manny Bañuelos: Atlanta Braves

-On January 1, 2015, the Yankees traded Bañuelos to the Atlanta Braves for pitchers David Carpenter and Chasen Shreve.
-He was invited to spring training, and assigned to the Gwinnett Braves of the International League on March 27.
+On 1 January 2015, the Yankees traded Bañuelos to the Atlanta Braves for pitchers David Carpenter and Chasen Shreve.
+He was invited to spring training, and assigned to the Gwinnett Braves of the International League on 27 March.

-The Braves promoted Bañuelos to the major leagues on July 2, 2015.
+The Braves promoted Bañuelos to the major leagues on 2 July 2015.
 In his debut that day, he pitched 5 2/3 innings and recorded seven strikeouts and no earned runs against the Washington Nationals.
 He ended the outing by hitting Denard Span and Danny Espinosa and was removed from the game due to cramping and dehydration.
 Later that month, tests revealed that Bañuelos had a bone spur.
 He was sent to the minors for rest and rehabilitation, before a second callup in September.
-The bone spur continued to bother him, and Bañuelos underwent surgery to remove it on September 17.
+The bone spur continued to bother him, and Bañuelos underwent surgery to remove it on 17 September.

 In 2016, Bañuelos contended for a spot in the rotation in spring training.
-However, on March 22, he began to feel discomfort in his pitching elbow and underwent an MRI that uncovered no irregularities.
+However, on 22 March, he began to feel discomfort in his pitching elbow and underwent an MRI that uncovered no irregularities.
 The team placed Bañuelos in extended spring training until May, when he was cleared to join Gwinnett after a one-game rehab assignment with the low A Rome Braves.
-On May 23, 2016, he was optioned to Gwinnett.
+On 23 May 2016, he was optioned to Gwinnett.
 The Braves demoted him to the Mississippi Braves of the Double-A Southern League.
-Bañuelos was designated for assignment on August 12.
+Bañuelos was designated for assignment on 12 August.

 Los Angeles Angels of Anaheim

-On August 21, 2016, Bañuelos signed a minor league contract with the Los Angeles Angels of Anaheim.
-In 2017, he pitched for the Salt Lake Bees of the Triple-A Pacific Coast League (PCL).
-He elected free agency on November 6, 2017.
+On 21 August 2016, Bañuelos signed a minor league contract with the Los Angeles Angels of Anaheim.
+In 2017, he pitched for the Salt Lake Bees of the Triple-A Pacific Coast League, making 39 appearances and logging a 5–6 record and 4.93 ERA with 85 strikeouts across 95 innings.
+Bañuelos elected free agency following the season on 6 November 2017.

 Los Angeles Dodgers

-On November 17, 2017, Bañuelos signed a minor league contract with the Los Angeles Dodgers.
+On 17 November 2017, Bañuelos signed a minor league contract with the Los Angeles Dodgers.
 He was assigned to the Oklahoma City Dodgers of the PCL for the 2018 season and was selected to represent the PCL at the Triple-A All-Star Game and was also selected to the post-season PCL All-Star Team.
 He made 31 appearances, with 18 starts and posted a 3.73 ERA with nine wins and seven losses.

 Chicago White Sox

-On November 1, 2018, the Dodgers traded Bañuelos to the Chicago White Sox in exchange for minor league infielder Justin Yurchak.
+On 1 November 2018, the Dodgers traded Bañuelos to the Chicago White Sox in exchange for minor league infielder Justin Yurchak.
 The White Sox added him to the 40 man roster.
 The White Sox promoted him to the major leagues as a long reliever and spot starter.
-He gave up nine runs, all of them earned, to the Boston Red Sox in a single inning during a home game on May 4, 2019, exiting the game with a 30.34 ERA.
-On October 28, the White Sox outrighted Bañuelos off of the roster.
+He gave up nine runs, all of them earned, to the Boston Red Sox in a single inning during a home game on 4 May 2019, exiting the game with a 30.34 ERA.
+On 28 October, the White Sox outrighted Bañuelos off of the roster.
 He elected free agency following the season.